readthedocs/readthedocs.org/docs/development/design/explicit-builders.rst

 There are some things our extension does that are already supported by Sphinx or themes (analytics, canonical URL, etc), we should write a guide instead of applying our magic.
+Alternative, we can make this options, analytics is already an option.

 The extension also injects some custom js and css files.
 We could try another more general approach and inject these on each HTML file after the build is complete.